Creating a Custom Glass Shower

 Importing Shower Fixtures* - You can also import these types of symbols in .obj, .3ds, or .skp formats from an outside source such as Google's 3D SketchUp Warehouse.

-*Home Designer Suite, Home Designer Architectural and Home Designer Pro only
+*Home Designer Suite, Home Designer Architectural and Home Designer Pro only.
+Home Designer 2015 and newer versions also allow for importing .dae files.

 - Changing material colors - If you have found a material in the Library Browser, such as a tile that you like the pattern of, but would prefer in a different color, Home Designer version 8.0 and newer users should consider using the Blend Colors with Materials tool to combine the color you want with the Material.